 All students accepted to the program must confirm their spot by paying a non-refundable $300 deposit, to be applied towards tuition for the program

 Mandatory Program Fee

-The program fee covers in-country housing and transportation, some meals, cultural activities and other costs related to operating the program.
+The program fee is $1,700 and covers in-country housing and transportation, some meals, cultural activities and other costs related to operating the program.
 The program fee will be charged to your AU Student Account in addition to tuition at the time of registration by the SIS Office of International Programs.
-The program fee will be posted in January 2020.

-All students are responsible for the prorgram fee, 3 credits AU tuition, international airfare, visa fees, in-country transportation outside of program, most meals and immunizations.
+All students are responsible for the program fee, 3 credits AU tuition, international airfare, visa fees, in-country transportation outside of program, most meals and immunizations.

 - Describe the primary components of the major political and security institutions involved in the post WWII European Project, including, but not limited to, the European Union, NATO, the United Nations, and various non-governmental institutions;

 - Contrast the responses of European institutions and states with the responses of the United States and other actors to current political and governance crises, potentially including cyber-security threats, human migration, climate change, political corruption, and/or the undermining of democratic norms;